 Provided, that the duly constituted CSPF shall formulate or prescribe the design of the forms necessary in the registration, admission, enrollment and other academic and non-academic transaction of students of the University.
-Further, the CSPF may also undertake amendment/s to and revision of the
+Further, the CSPF may also undertake amendment/s to and revision of the different forms of the University subject to the approval of the University President.

-President.